LUMINA transcends geography, form and theme.

 LUMINA, comprised of Lumina journal, La Lengua and Firefly podcast, is a collaborative literary community.

-Our current season of Vol. XVIII seeks Fiction, Poetry and Non-Fiction pieces that break the literary rules.
+Our current season of Vol. XVIII seeks Fiction, Poetry and Nonfiction pieces that break the literary rules.
 Experimentation is not just a phase.
-This volume seeks to give space to voices unheard; voices that look at not just the heart, but the kidney and bowel, of humanity in uncanny and beautiful ways.
+LUMINA seeks to give space to voices unheard; voices that look at not just the heart, but the kidney and bowel, of humanity in uncanny and beautiful ways.

 LUMINA Journal, as ever, is a reflection of the Sarah Lawrence College community; a creative cohort of progression, diversity and creative experimentation.
 All work welcome.